i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 The type numbers are used in the I2NP Database Lookup/Store Messages.

-The end-to-end column means is it sent to a Destination in a Garlic Message.
+The end-to-end column refers to whether queries/responses are sent to a Destination in a Garlic Message.

 Existing types: